 - A. The accompanying Schedules of Regulations constituting § 223-17C and D herein list and define the use of land and buildings, the height of buildings, the yards and other open space to be provided in connection with buildings, the area of lots, off-street parking space and other matters.
-The regulations listed for each district as designated are hereby adopted and prescribed for each such district, subject to the provisions of this section, and, unless otherwise indicated, shall be deemed to be the minimum requirements in every instance of their application. - B. It is the intention that the uses set forth for each district shall not be permitted uses in any other district in the schedules, unless allowed specifically or by reference as permitted uses in said district. - C. Schedule of Use Regulations for Residential Districts.[1]
-[1]Editor's Note: The Schedule of Use Regulations for Residential Districts is included as an attachment to this chapter. - D. Schedule of Dimensional Regulations for Nonresidential Districts.
-[2] - [2] Editor's Note: The Schedule of Dimensional Regulations for Nonresidential Districts is included as an attachment to this chapter. - E. Schedule of Regulations for Accessory Buildings on Residential Lots.[3]
-[Added 1-19-2016 by L.L.
-No. 2-2016] - [3] Editor's Note: The Schedule of Regulations for Accessory Buildings on Residential Lots is included as an attachment to this chapter.
+The regulations listed for each district as designated are hereby adopted and prescribed for each such district, subject to the provisions of this section, and, unless otherwise indicated, shall be deemed to be the minimum requirements in every instance of their application. - B. It is the intention that the uses set forth for each district shall not be permitted uses in any other district in the schedules, unless allowed specifically or by reference as permitted uses in said district. - C. Schedule of Use Regulations for Residential Districts.[1] - [1] Editor's Note: The Schedule of Use Regulations for Residential Districts is included as an attachment to this chapter. - D. Schedule of Dimensional Regulations for Nonresidential Districts.
+[2] - [2] Editor's Note: The Schedule of Dimensional Regulations for Nonresidential Districts is included as an attachment to this chapter. - E. Schedule of Regulations for Accessory Buildings on Residential Lots.[3] - [3] Editor's Note: The Schedule of Regulations for Accessory Buildings on Residential Lots is included as an attachment to this chapter.

-Section .
-Chapter 223 of the City Code, Article III, §223-18, entitled "Special permit uses" is hereby amended as follows: § 223-18 Special permit uses.
+Section 5.
+Chapter 223 of the Code of the City of Beacon, Article III, Section 18, entitled "Special permit uses," Subsection B is hereby amended as follows:

+§ 223-18 Special permit uses.

-- B. Application for a special permit.
-[Amended 12-20-1993 by L.L.
-No. 5-1993; 12-18-2000 by L.L.
-No. 22-2000; 6-17-2013 by L.L.
-No. 12-2013; 4-21-2014 by L.L.
-No. 1-2014] - (1) Application for required special permits shall be made to the City Council or Planning Board as indicated in §223-17.
-Schedule of Use Regulations.
+- B. Application for a special permit. - (1) Application for required special permits shall be made to the City Council or Planning Board as indicated in §223-17, Schedule of Use Regulations.
 If the approval authority is the City Council, the application shall be first submitted to the Planning Board as agent for the City Council, and the applicant shall appear before the Planning Board prior to appearing before the City Council.
 All application materials, including plans, shall be submitted in electronic file format acceptable to the Building Department, in addition to at least five paper copies (or such other format or amount as determined by the Building Department), at least two weeks prior to the regular Planning Board meeting at which it will be considered.
 The Planning Board shall, upon receiving such an application for the City Council, forward a copy of the application to the City Council for the Council's use in initiating the state environmental quality review process and for otherwise processing the application.
 The Planning Board shall render a report to the City Council on each such application, which report shall be rendered within 45 days of the date such application is received by the Board.
 Each report shall be submitted to both the Building Inspector and the City Engineer.
 The City Council or Planning Board shall conduct a public hearing within 62 days from the day on which a complete application is received.
 Public notice of said hearing shall be provided by the applicant in accordance with § 223-61.3 of this chapter.
 The City Council or Planning Board shall decide upon the application within 62 days after the hearing, provided that the SEQR process has been concluded.
 The time in which the City Council or Planning Board must render its decision may be extended by mutual consent of the applicant and the Board approving authority.
-The City Council or Planning Board may authorize the issuance of a permit, provided that it shall find that all of the following conditions and standards have been met: [Amended 5-2-2016 by L.L.
-No.7-2016]
+The City Council or Planning Board may authorize the issuance of a permit, provided that it shall find that all of the following conditions and standards have been met: